Renovation planning, on the go

 5. Shopping for furniture and appliances before planning your home

 It’s all too easy to fall in love with that handsome leather recliner that’s 2.7 meters long, but you’ll soon experience buyer’s regret upon finding out that you barely have enough living room space left.
-For that it’s important to get the measurements right before committing to a purchase.
+For that, it’s important to get the measurements right before committing to a purchase.

-View this project by ID Gallery Interior
+View this project by Woodcraft Interior

-The same goes for large electrical appliances, such as the fridge and washing machine.
+The same goes for large electrical appliances, such as your fridge and washing machine.
 Depending on how big your kitchen or yard is, you may wish to scale back on the size of your purchases to ensure the right fit.

 Yes, it’s good to plan a budget and stick to it.
 But don’t forget to set aside some dough for any renovation ‘emergencies’ that you may run into along the way – especially if you’re making over a resale home.

-View this project by The Alchemists Design
+View this project by SHE Interior

 7. Saving where you should splurge